Practice Operations

 • Less repeated friction between front-end, clinical, billing, and operations work

-• Steadier execution under normal day-to-day pressure
+• Steadier execution under day-to-day pressure

 2. Trace the handoff and ownership gaps underneath it